brian-lamb-software-engineer/bashetize/README.md

 # Bashetize
 - This is a Turn-key bash configuration implementation
+  - Especially useful in multiple host environments where adding this level of customization to your bash user can be otherwise time consuming.
+  - Allows consistency across hosts.
+  - Easily change your `PS1` color, on each host, to help idendify the host your logged into (by color).
+(Root is red, by default, so that you never make a mistake not knowing your logged in as root)
 - Eases bash configuration
 - Jumpstarts your workflow
-- Most functionality is inherited, only a minor adjustment needed
+- Most functionality is inherited, only "very" minor adjustment needed
 - Currently configured for RHEL/CentOS/AWSLinux
-- will also work for rootA
+- Intended for both root, and non root user

 ## Includes
 - global `.gitconfig`, which provides some nice eye candy to terminal use, git branch shows up on your PS1 prompt, includes branch, diff, jstatus color configurations, grep credential, sslverify and core customizations for e.g. autocrls, filemode, ignorecase, includes your name and email so you only have to configure it once, and not for every repo you pull down.